mdklatt/serial-python/doc/tutorial.md

 ### Nonstandard Line Endings ###

-By default, lines of text are assumed to end with the newline character, but other line endings can be specified for both Readers and Writers:
+By default, lines of text are assumed to end with the newline character, but other line endings can be specified for both Readers and Writers.

     writer = DelimitedWriter(stream, fields, delim, endl="")  # no trailing \n